 - be a recognised overseas pension scheme (ROPS)

-- report certain information to and pay tax to HM Revenue and Customs (HMRC)
+- report certain information to and pay tax to HMRC

 Recognised overseas pension schemes

-To be a ROPS, your scheme must be based outside of the UK and can’t be a registered pension scheme.
+To be a ROPS, your scheme must be based outside of the UK and cannot be a registered pension scheme.
 It must also meet the following rules.